 TMD may cause: Pain in the temporomandibular joint, jaw, or facePain may be worse with chewing, yawning, or opening the mouthClicking, popping, or grating sounds with movement of the jawA sensation of the jaw catching or locking briefly, while attempting to open or close the mouth, or while chewingDifficulty opening the mouth completelyA bite that feels off, uncomfortable, or as though it is frequently changingHeadacheEaracheNeck pain

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 The physical exam may include: Range of motion of the jaw testsListening for sounds of popping or clicking in the temporomandibular jointsVisual inspection of your teeth, temporomandibular joints, and muscles of your face and headPalpation of the joints and the muscles of the face and head

-Tests may include: X-raysArthrography—jaw movements videotaped with x-rays taken after dye is injected into the jointMRI scanCT scan
+Images may be needed of your jaw.
+This can be done with: X-raysArthrography—jaw movements videotaped with x-rays taken after dye is injected into the jointMRI scanCT scan

 packs for pain reliefGentle jaw stretching and exercises

-The most commonly used medications include: Nonsteroidal anti-inflammatory drugs (NSAIDs), such as acetaminophen or ibuprofenMuscle relaxantsAntidepressants
+The most commonly used medications include: Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofenMuscle relaxantsAntidepressants

 Some medication may be injected into the jaw such as: Pain relievers, such as